Pregnancy and travel

 - If you do decide to go on a cruise, find out what kind of medical care will be on the ship.
 Also ask how the cruise ship responds to medical emergencies.

 Talk to your provider if you are planning a trip out of the country.
-Plan ahead to allow time for any shots or medicines you may need.
+Plan ahead to allow time for any vaccines or medicines you may need.
 When you travel, take a copy of your prenatal care record with you.

 Traveling to high altitudes, like the mountains, may cause problems during pregnancy.
 Higher altitudes have lower air pressures and less oxygen.
-Your body and the baby will have to adjust.
+Your body and your baby will have to adjust.
 It is best for all pregnant women who live at low altitudes to avoid traveling over 6,000 feet (1,800 meters) during pregnancy.

 If you live at a high altitude, it is safe for you to stay there.
 Your pregnancy will adapt to the lower oxygen levels.